gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 The only solution would be to train everyone in the team on C++ and dedicate a significant amount of time rewriting the most problematic parts of the codebase to perhaps reach a good enough state, and even then, we'd have little confidence our code is robust against nation-state attacks.

-It's a judgement call in the end, but that seemed to be more effort than 'simply' introducing a new language and doing a rewrite.
+It's a judgment call in the end, but that seemed to be more effort than 'simply' introducing a new language and doing a rewrite.

 I don't actually like the term 'rewrite'.
-Folks on the internet will eagerly repeat that rewrites are a bad idea, will indubtedly fail, and are a sign of hubris and naivity.
+Folks on the internet will eagerly repeat that rewrites are a bad idea, will undoubtedly fail, and are a sign of hubris and naivety.
 I have experienced such rewrites, from scratch, and yes that does not end well.

 However, I claim, because I've done it, and many others before me, that an **incremental** rewrite can be successful, and is absolutely worth it.
 It's all about how it is being done, so here's how I proceeded and I hope it can be applied in other cases, and people find it useful.